 The Star Tribune did a short write-up of Dandelion Kitchen at the Midtown Farmers Market:

 Last weekend the menu included a fantastic fried egg-pesto-Parmesan open-faced sandwich, delicate sweet corn arepas filled with garlic and roasted mushrooms and a grilled cheese-caramelized onion sandwich served with a side of cabbage-fennel slaw.
-All dishes are $5, and the options will evolve as the growing season progresses.

 Check it out here.